dart-lang/sdk/pkg/analysis_server/tool/lsp_spec/lsp_specification.md

 }
 ```

 Usually clients provide options to group the changes along the annotations they are associated with.
 To support this in the protocol an edit or resource operation refers to a change annotation using an identifier and not the change annotation literal directly.
 This allows servers to use the identical annotation across multiple edits or resource operations which then allows clients to group the operations under that change annotation.
-The actual change annotations together with their identifers are managed by the workspace edit via the new property `changeAnnotations`.
+The actual change annotations together with their identifiers are managed by the workspace edit via the new property `changeAnnotations`.

 ```typescript